fantopop/post-production-scripts/README.md

 - [Session info to table converter](#session-info-to-table-converter)

 ## AppleScripts for Pro Tools.
-Scripts for Pro Tools to enhance workflow and speed-up our daily work.
+Scripts for Avid Pro Tools to enhance workflow and speed-up our daily work.
 See details in [README.md](AppleScripts/README.md) file in corresponding folder.
 * Automation
   - Enable Automation Preview mode
   - Punch Automation Preview